Peanut Butter Cookie Recipe Using Shortening

-I remember back in the day when my grandmother bought metal buckets of shortening for all her “baking and frying needs.”
-(When the buckets were empty, we used them for berry picking.
-We put a belt through the handle and strapped it around our waist so we could pick berries hands-free.
-Perfect.)
+I remember back in the day when my grandmother bought huge containers of shortening for all her “baking and frying needs.”
+(Then we used them for berry picking when they were empty.)

 Using shortening in baking gives cookies a little different texture: lighter, fluffier with a crispier exterior.